cerbero90/lazy-json-pages/README.md

 Framework-agnostic package to load items from any paginated JSON API into a [Laravel lazy collection](https://laravel.com/docs/collections#lazy-collections) via async HTTP requests.

+> [!TIP]
-Need to read large JSON with no pagination in a memory-efficient way?
+> Need to read large JSON with no pagination in a memory-efficient way?
 Consider using [🐼 Lazy JSON](https://github.com/cerbero90/lazy-json) or [🧩 JSON Parser](https://github.com/cerbero90/json-parser) instead.

 ## 📦 Install